emontzkajnl/plugins/custom-facebook-feed/README.txt

 * New: Added a shortcode option to allow you to offset the number of posts to be shown.
 Eg: offset=2
 * New: Added an email link to the sharing icons
 * New: Added a setting to load a local copy of the icon font instead of the CDN version.
 This can be found at the bottom of the 'Misc' settings page.
-* Tweak: Added a prefix to the IDs on all Facebook posts so that they can now be targeted via CSS
+* Tweak: Added a prefix to the IDs on all posts so that they can now be targeted via CSS
 * Tweak: Added "nofollow" to all links by default.
 This can be disabled by using `nofollow=false` in the shortcode.
 * Tweak: Added some missing settings to the System Info section
 * Tweak: Added the 'Timezone' setting to the main Settings page so that it's easier to find
-* Fix: Added a workaround for Facebook changing the event URLs in their API from absolute to relative URLs
+* Fix: Added a workaround for changing the event URLs in their API from absolute to relative URLs
-* Fix: Facebook removed the 'relevant_count' parameter from their API so added a workaround to get the number of photos attached to a Facebook post
+* Fix: Facebook removed the 'relevant_count' parameter from their API so added a workaround to get the number of photos attached to a post
 * Fix: Fixed a minor bug in the WP_Http fallback method
 * Fix: Removed duplicate IDs on the share icons and replaced with classes
 * Fix: Added a check to the file_get_contents data retrieval method to check whether the Open SSL wrapper is enabled